Comal County Court Records

 Searching Probate Records

-Probate case records can be searched online through the Probate Case Records section of the Comal County Judicial Record Search page.
-Searches can be conducted by party name or cause number.
+Search probate case records online through the Probate Case Records section of the Comal County Judicial Record Search page.
+You can search by party name or cause number.
 For questions about specific probate filings, contact the Probate / Mental Health department at (830) 221-1240, Option 2.

 Requesting Probate Documents

-To obtain copies of probate records, contact the County Court at Law Clerk’s records department at (830) 221-1240, Option 1, or email ccalrecords@co.comal.tx.us.
-Records can also be viewed at no charge during public access hours at the County Clerk’s Office, Monday through Friday, 8:00 AM to 4:30 PM.
+To get copies of probate records, contact the County Court at Law Clerk's records department at (830) 221-1240, Option 1, or email ccalrecords@co.comal.tx.us.
+You can also view records at no charge during public access hours at the County Clerk's Office, Monday through Friday, 8:00 AM to 4:30 PM.

 All probate documents filed by attorneys must be submitted electronically through eFileTexas.
 Pro se litigants may still file paper documents at the clerk's office.